milo168/ECE209TimeStamp/index.md

 This project will focus on the cross-correlation-based and deep-learning-based methods.
 Specifically, we choose two state-of-the-art works “SyncWISE” and “TimeAwareness” to explore and investigate.

 #### Basic Objectives
-- Propose a common metric to handle their different kinds of outputs and compare them
 - Explore the range of shifts that can be handled by each component
 - Explore to combine SyncWISE and Time Awareness and evaluate the performance